dayton3375/Dayton_CyberThreatVault/README.md

 Port 161 sees about a dozen hits a day that triggers in "information leak" alert.
 They usually contain a malicious get-request.
 These mostly originate from Amsterdam addresses but also are from other various places in the world.

 ### Mozi Bot
-This is an emerging threat as I had not seen this one before recently.
-Approximately once to twice a day there is a malicious GET request to download a payload from a C2 server.
+This botnet surged toward the fall of 2021 and then seemed to die off after many of the malicious requests appeared to have the wrong C2 IP address (it was 192.168.1.1 which just a non-routable private address).
+I believe that caused the infection to die off significantly.
 I obtained the payload and stored that in this repo.
 So far all of the C2 servers and any IP addresses involved originate from China.
-This bot appears to have a lot of concerning functionality such as breaching into the WiFi network of the router and sending information to the Chinese address even after obtaining persisance.
+Researching and reverse engineering this payload, it appears to have a lot of concerning functionality such as breaching into the WiFi network of the router and sending information to the Chinese address even after obtaining persisance.

 # ---- Top Malicious Countries ----